EddyRivasLab/easel/esl_alloc.md

 ## esl_alloc : portable aligned memory allocation

-The `esl_alloc` module provides for portable aligned allocation.
+The `alloc` module provides for portable aligned allocation.
 This is generally only needed for SIMD vector code.

 ### rationale